 Given the liquidity requirements to support performing investments and to seize new investment opportunities, the risk tolerance levels and linked returns for cash held in South Africa and internationally are measured in terms of lending rates achieved by major banks in the money market, including but not limited to STeFI (Short Term Fixed Interest) or LIBOR (London Interbank Offered Rate), as well as compliance with minimum credit ratings set for approved counterparties.
 This is continuously monitored and reassessed given prevailing market volatilities, risk and, at times, negative returns on cash in certain international money markets.
 Given the prevailing low interest rate environment during the first quarters of the reporting period, the Treasury Committee was furthermore tasked to recommend suitable investment instruments for cash at the centre to the Investment Committee or Board for consideration.

 Foreign currency risk and capital preservation risk in an adverse economic climate are mitigated by means of conservative policies regarding hedging strategies and counterparty vetting.

 The treasury funds are invested as per a Board-approved Treasury Policy which deals with counterparty (credit) risk, liquidity risk, interest rate risk, currency risk, instrument risk and commercial risk (terms of trade), as well as the policies deployed to safeguard cash and liquid assets.

-This category includes risks associated with unplanned loss to assets, exposure to liabilities, fidelity, business interruption and other operational risk.
+This category includes risks associated with unplanned losses to assets, exposure to liabilities, fidelity, business interruption and other operational risk.